 In the fall and winter, check-out our Yellow Pages to find Council programs and partner activities to enhance your Girl Scout experience.

-For more information on Council programs, contact the Program
+For more information on Council programs, or if you would like to

 Celebrating 10 years of programming and mentorship!

 Since 2006, thousands of local girls have benefited from Make the Connection, a partnership between Booz Allen Hamilton and Girl Scouts Nation’s Capital.
 Make the Connection is an innovative mentorship program that pairs Booz Allen Hamilton employees with Girl Scout Cadettes, Seniors and Ambassadors in a series of workshops where girls explore their skills, aptitudes and interests with some of the region’s best and brightest corporate leaders.

 In addition to Make the Connection, which serves girls in grades 6-12, the Make the Connection Jr. for Girl Scout Juniors in grades 4-5 program will continue.
 At Make the Connection Jr. , girls will work side-by-side with Booz Allen employees to learn more about STEM careers while engaging in hands-on STEM activities.
 Because girls’ confidence and interest in STEM begins to decline between 4th and 6th grade, this program is designed to show girls all of the opportunities STEM can offer.

 Registration will open 2 months before each program.

 Make the Connection: Making Impressions– Saturday, October 17, 2015

 Make the Connection: Career Exploration– Sunday, January 10, 2016

 Make the Connection: 10 Year Celebration & Alumni Networking– Sunday, January 10, 2016